Are you wondering, How Cold Can Tomatoes Tolerate? Here is a quick and easy guide as well as tips to keep them juicy and fresh!

 Firstly, it is important to consider where you plant your tomatoes.
-If you plant all of your crop outside, then you are likely to be disappointed come the winter months as most tomatoes that are outside won’t produce fruit.
-This is because of the cold weather and, if it particularly rainy, over hydration which is as dangerous for plants as dehydration.
+If you plant all of your crops outside, then you are likely to be disappointed come the winter months as most tomatoes that are outside won’t produce fruit.
+This is because of the cold weather and, if it is particularly rainy, overhydration which is as dangerous for plants as dehydration.

 Therefore, if you want tomatoes all year round you must keep some indoors.
 Although in winter sunlight won’t be as apparent as during the spring and summer it will still be there.
 This is why you should make sure your tomatoes are near a window or some form of sunlight.

 Some tomato growers use artificial sunlight to keep their tomatoes well lit.
 This can, of course, prove costly and as long as your house is well heated and insulated you can just as easily help your tomatoes get sunlight by placing them on a windowsill.

 Note– If you want to make your green fingers happier and your life easier, you can use this affordable 83 pieces ultimate gardening set to help you garden like a pro!

 Why You Should Grow Tomatoes

 Why, you might ask, should you grow tomatoes in the first place?
 The answer is not as simple as because they are edible.
 By growing your own tomatoes, you are helping keep the planet close to nature.

 Too often food is imported across the world which is not only bad for the food but bad for the environment because of the petrol and diesel used in transporting this food.

 If you can help stop yourself and your family from being over reliant on food that is shipped around the world then you are helping the planet get better.
 Growing your own food helps combat climate change as much as any protest or Act of Congress.